CZ-NIC/knot/doc/man_keymgr.rst

 **sign-ksr** *ksr_file*
   Read KeySigingRequest from a text file, sign it using local keyset and print SignedKeyResponse to stdout.

+**import-skr** *skr_file*
+  Read SignedKeyResponse from a text file and import the signatures for later use in zone.
+(The signatures are not at all checked at import time, but they will be ignored at signing time if invalid.)

 Generate arguments
 ..................